Choosing A Therapist: The Different Types of Therapy For Mental Health

 Counseling

 Counseling is among the most common types of therapy and is frequently used by individuals to discuss life challenges and emotional distress.
-These therapy sessions may focus less on medical problems in the therapy psychodynamic and more on receiving support to meet personal goals.
+These therapy sessions may focus less on medical problems in psychodynamic therapy and more on receiving support to meet personal goals.
+This format may help an individual grapple with anger management issues or help a couple resolve relationship concerns.
+Counseling can also help someone consider their career options.

 Mindfulness-based therapy

-Used to treat depression, stress, substance use challenges, anxiety disorders, and low self-esteem, mindfulness-based therapy helps individuals accept and focus on their emotions without feeling overwhelmed by them.
+Used to treat depression, stress, substance use challenges, anxiety disorders, and low self-esteem, mindfulness-based therapy helps individuals accept and focus on their emotions without becoming overwhelmed by them.
 Mindfulness-based therapy encourages clients to accept their thoughts and feelings without judgment.

-It encourages moving forward from the past and growing through future worries by developing an awareness of the present.
+Mindfulness encourages moving forward from the past and growing through future worries by developing an awareness of the present.
 Stress-based therapy (MBSR) uses exercise, yoga, and meditation to help individuals manage and cope with an illness.
 These exercises may sometimes be combined with mindfulness-based cognitive therapy (MBCT) to treat depression.

 Family psychotherapy